epccs/Irrigate7/Hardware/Testing/readme.md

 ## Reverse Battery Protection

-Apply a current limited (&lt;20mA) supply set with 14V to the +BAT and -BAT connector in reverse and verify that the voltage does not get through to TP4 (^4 PWR).
+Apply a current limited (20mA) supply set with 14V to the +BAT and -BAT connector in reverse and verify that the voltage does not get through to TP4.
 Note some voltage (.2V) will be seen on TP4 because of how the shutdown through Q3 works.

 ## Battery Disconnect

-Apply a current limited (&lt;20mA) supply set with 14V to the +BAT and -BAT connector and verify that voltage does not get through to TP4.
+Apply a current limited (20mA) supply set with 14V to the +BAT and -BAT connector and verify that voltage does not get through to TP4.

 ## Power Protection